ALLBLACKHIM/weather-app/README.md

 - **Search by City:** Manually enter a city name to get weather updates.
 - **Current Location:** Use your device's GPS to get weather information for your current location.
 - **Dark Mode:** Toggle between light and dark themes for comfortable viewing.
+- **Dynamic Loading Animations:** The loading animation changes based on the current weather.
+- **Animated Weather Backgrounds:** The background of the application changes to reflect the current weather conditions.
+- **Glassmorphism UI:** A modern and stylish "frosted glass" effect for the user interface.
 - **Chatbot:** An n8n powered chatbot that uses the OpenWeatherMap MCP server to provide a more interactive user experience.

 ## Technologies Used